rspamd/rspamd/doc/integration.md

 ---
 layout: doc
-title: Rspamd integration
+title: rspamd integration
 ---

-# Rspamd integration
+# rspamd integration

-This document describes several methods of integration rspamd to popular MTA.
+This document describes several methods of integrating rspamd with some popular MTAs.
 Among them are:

 * [Postfix](http://www.postfix.org)
 * [Exim](http://exim.org)
 * [Sendmail](http://sendmail.org)
 * [Haraka](https://haraka.github.io/)

-Also this document describes rspamd LDA proxy mode that can be used for any MTA.
+This document also describes the rspamd LDA proxy mode that can be used for any MTA.

 ## Using rspamd with postfix MTA

-For using rspamd in postfix it is recommended to use milter, namely `rmilter`.
+To use rspamd with postfix it is recommended to use `rmilter`.
 The interactions between postfix and rspamd are depicted in the following image:

 <img class="img-responsive" src="/img/rspamd-schemes.007.png">

-Rmilter can be downloaded from github: <http://github.com/vstakhov/rmilter>.
+rmilter can be downloaded from github: <http://github.com/vstakhov/rmilter>.

 ### Configuring rmilter to work with rspamd

-First of all build and install rmilter from the source (or use your OS packages if applicable):
+First of all build and install rmilter from source (or use an OS package if applicable):

 	% ./configure
 	% make
 	# make install

-Rmilter configuration is described in the [documentation](https://rspamd.com/rmilter/) Here is an example of configuration for rspamd:
+rmilter configuration is described in the [documentation](https://rspamd.com/rmilter/) Here is an example of configuration for rspamd:

 {% highlight nginx %}